noteed/exploring/README.md

 bytes.

-In the game, each pixel color is given by a 4-bit index into the palette (so 1 byte is enough to describe two pixels.
+In the game, each pixel color is given by a 4-bit index into the palette (so 1 byte is enough to describe two pixels).

 Within the pallete, a color is specified using 5 bits for red, 6 bits for green, and 5 bits for blue, i.e. a 565 format, and thus takes 2 bytes.